iacoposk8/iacoposk8.github.io/projects.md

 title: Projects
 ---

+## Dragon Ball Ages

+Ever wondered how old Goku and the Z Fighters are throughout their journey?
+Explore our comprehensive guide tracking every character's age from the Original Dragon Ball all the way to Dragon Ball Super!

+<a href="/projects/dragonball-age.html" target="_blank" class="btn btn-primary btn-xl">Find it!</a>

+---

 ## AI Music video
 I designed an AI-powered music video for a track I love.
 The band liked it so much they shared it on their official Instagram!
 Watch the full video here.